 A Minimum B+ average for appropriate 300-level papers.

-For students transferring from another New Zealand University we have to adjust for the fact that a standard full-time course is 120 points at those Universities.
-So 120 points or credits is equivalent to 126 points.
-Thus a transferring student must:
+For students wishing to transfer from another New Zealand University we adjust for papers being worth 15 points or 20 points.
+Thus a transferring student must generally:

 - Amongst those 300-level papers demonstrate a multi-disciplinary mix of papers